[Feature image by GQ]

 The pea coat is a thigh length double-breasted coat popularized by the navy, designed to shield seamen against the biting chill of the open sea.
 To this day, its nautical origins have stuck and many modern pea coats have anchors engraved on the buttons.
 A pea coat features a double-breasted button closure with a wide notched collar and lapel.
 Traditionally these coats are made of heavy, scratchy melton wool in either navy or black.
 As the years have gone by, the wool used in making pea coats has softened and the colors available have broadened.

 The pea coat allows the wearer to transition from formal to casual with ease.
 Shrug it on over a T-shirt and jeans and it instantly adds a component of laid-back sophistication.
 Wear it with a button-down and a pair of slacks, and it fits in seamlessly.
-If you’re just beginning your coat collection, a black pea coat is the perfect place to start; it’s timeless, versatile, and warm.
+If you’re just beginning your coat collection, a black pea coat is a perfect place to start; it’s timeless, versatile, and warm.

 Men’s Coats: The Trench Coat

 Trench coats trace their roots back to World War I, where they were named after the very trenches they were worn in.
 Thomas Burberry designed trench coats for the British military and later implemented his own special water-repellent fabric known as gabardine.
 This new fabric was sturdy, lightweight, weatherproof, and could easily be worn over everyday wear.
 Because of gabardine’s numerous positive attributes, the trench coat transitioned easily from military attire and into mainstream fashion.

 The trench coat is traditionally a long coat that extends to the shins, is double-breasted with wide lapels, and is belted at the waist.
 A key characteristic of the trench is the numerous details in its construction are key characteristics of the trench coat.
 A wide vent extends across the back of the coat to allow for more movement, and the shoulders are often graced with decorative epaulets.
 Belting on the cuffs is also common as well as a turndown collar, usually worn flipped upwards.
 Although a double-breasted closure is traditional, single-breasted versions are also available.